 Laboratory of Cell Biology Staff - 2019

-The Mass Spectrometry Unit aims to advance CCR research by bringing cutting-edge protein-based technologies to the NCI CCR community to facilitate basic and translational research.
+The Mass Spectrometry Section of the CCR Collaborative Protein Technology Resource aims to advance research by bringing cutting-edge protein-based technologies to the NCI CCR community to facilitate basic and translational research.
 Although mass spectrometry is a powerful technique, experimental design and sample preparation are critical for a successful outcome.
 By making available our expertise in mass spectrometry, we seek to help researchers with their proteomics experiments, beginning with initial experimental design and sample preparation and continuing through data interpretation and design of follow-up experiments.
 We collaborate on projects that explore protein-protein and protein-nucleic acid complexes, identify sites of protein post-translational modification or reaction with a small molecule, and quantify global changes in protein level upon protein knock-down/overexpression or cellular treatment.
 We also collaborate on projects using structural mass spectrometry approaches to study changes in protein conformation.
-For more information, see https://ccr.cancer.gov/Laboratory-of-Cell-Biology/lisa-m-jenkins
+For more information, visit https://ostr.ccr.cancer.gov/partnerships/pap/msp/

 CCR Molecular Modeling Core

 The CCR Molecular Modeling Core, under the direction of Dr. Stewart Durell, was established to provide a convenient way for experimentalists to take advantage of molecular modeling and computational biology.
 In the framework of consultations, scientists can explore how such tools could benefit their projects.
 The Core then acts as a clearinghouse to help set up and use appropriate software, and/or form collaborations with other scientists.
 Upon mutual agreement, Core personnel will enter into a collaboration to do the modeling work themselves.
 All services of the Core are free of charge.

 Celebrating 30 Years of Research on Multidrug Resistance and ABC Transporters